-Create/update your pet’s emergency response kit.
+Create/update your pet’s emergency response kit

 Amid a hurricane, it is important to continue to meet your pet’s four basic needs for survival: oxygen, water, food, shelter and sleep.
-Put together your pet’s emergency kit and ensure that all vaccinations, medical records, and medications are up to date.
+Put together your pet’s emergency kit and ensure that all vaccinations, medical records and medications are up to date.

 Items to include in your pet emergency kit:

 - Month supply of pet food, water, and medication.
-If your pet is on a prescription diet and/or you obtain their food from your veterinarian, be sure to order ample amount ahead of time and call ahead to check on availability.
+If your pet is on a prescription diet and/or you obtain their food from your veterinarian, be sure to order an ample amount ahead of time and call ahead to check on availability.
 You may also want to bring a travel cooler for medications that need to be refrigerated.

 - Hard and digital copies of medical records and registration.
 Many evacuation shelters require pets’ county registration and medical records, so be sure to have both digital and hard copies in case of a power outage.
 For added security, seal all hard-copy documents in a plastic bag.
-To reduce risk of virus spread, please also be aware that many BluePearl hospitals are currently operating on a curbside check-in and drop-off basis (only the pet is permitted inside) and may not be accepting hard copies of medical records.
+To reduce the risk of virus spread, please also be aware that many BluePearl hospitals are currently operating on a curbside check-in and drop-off basis (only the pet is permitted inside) and not be accepting hard copies of medical records.
 Our teams highly recommend pet owners send records electronically and call ahead for emergencies.